1,000+ Opportunities

 This listing may be outdated.
 Verify details at the official source before applying.

 Find similar grantsLocal Transportation Capital Improvement Program (LOTCIP) is sponsored by Connecticut Department of Transportation (CTDOT).
-Offers state funds to municipalities for transportation infrastructure improvements, including roadway and bridge reconstruction.
+This program provides funds to municipalities for transportation capital improvement projects, including reconstruction, pavement rehabilitation, sidewalks, and multi-use trails.
+Projects must be located on Federally eligible roadways (except for multi-use trails).

 Get alerted about grants like this